nuuye/Dominion-Game/README.md

 * Once in the folder write "make" then "./main" to launch the program
 * The game is now launched, follow instructions to play.

+* ⚠️ when asked to enter a card Name, you need to respect accents.
+* Capital letter on first letter is not mandatory.

 ## Technologies used
 ***